timchurches/selectronic-bridges/README.md

 ### Set-up the prototype Selectronic dashboard

 1. In the Grafana page which you have open in your web browser, hover you mouse over the Dashboards icon (four small squares on the left) and choose _Import_.
-Click on _Upload JSON file_ and select the file _Selectronic_prototype_dashboard.json_ from the directory where you downloaded and unzipped the zip file for this repository.
+Click on _Upload JSON file_ and select the file _Selectronic-Current-State-Dashboard.json_ from the directory where you downloaded and unzipped the zip file for this repository.
 Click _Upload_.
 1. You should be at the Options page for the dashboard definition to be imported.
 Change the InfluxDB field to _InfluxDB (default)_ and click import.
 1. Voilà!
 You should see a dashboard displaying your local Selectronic parameters.
 1. Set the refresh rate by clicking on the two-arrow-in-a-circle icon at the upper right and choose 15s.
 You can also put the display in kiosk mode using the upper right-most icon.
 You can copy the URL for that view and bookmark it or share it to go to exactly that view.
 However, you may wish to create a read-only user account for sharing purposes first.
 This will be documented below shortly.